Kircheneer/blog/site/content/articles/netsim-tools-quickstart.md

 any modules to be deployed onto the nodes and finally configuration for those modules.

-Copy the content of the following topology file into `/opt/netsim-tools/topology.yml`.
+Copy the content of the following topology file into any folder inside of the box, for the purposes of this tutorial I will be using the home folder.

+*Note: As mentioned above, if you skipped the NXOS 9000v part you can use "cumulus" as the device type here and it will just work without any further preparation.*

 ```yaml
 module: [ bgp, ospf ]